mitchlloyd/mitchlloyd.github.io/pages/2024-07-03-perspective-on-names.md

 Some guidelines for naming software constructs are a matter of taste and vary with technologies.
-But whatever the context, names should be chosen from the perspective of the caller. _Code Complete_ explains this concept stating that a good routine name "speaks to the problem rather than the solution".
+But whatever the context, names should be chosen from the perspective of the caller. [_Code Complete_](https://amzn.to/4cZ3EDj) explains this concept stating that a good routine name "speaks to the problem rather than the solution".
 Naming methods and functions from the caller's perspective may seem like a stylistic choice at first but the practice improves the quality of abstractions in a code base.

-## Hide Implementation Details
+## Hide implementation details - member and method names

 An obvious way to use the wrong perspective when naming is to reveal the inner workings of some object or function.
 Consider the following example where EMF